Master's Degree Programme in Future Health and Technology

 Applicants must have excellent English language skills and a certificate that proves those skills.
 You can indicate your language skills by taking one of the internationally recognized English language tests.

 Applicants must reach the minimum required test results to be considered eligible to the University of Turku.
 No exceptions will be made.
 Read more about the language requirements here.

-Applicants should have completed a Bachelor’s Degree in health sciences or nursing science.
+Eligible applicants are those who have completed a Bachelor’s Degree in health sciences or nursing science.
+A Degree in medicine, dentistry or biomedical sciences is not considered compatible previous studies.
 The degree must include at least three years of studies and it should qualify the applicant to access Master-level studies in the country where the degree has been awarded.
 Students with more than 2 years of clinical working experiences in the health care setting have priority to be recruited in this program.

-The level of an accepted performance in the oral entrance exam is 5 points.
+The level of an accepted performance in the interview is 5 points.

-The oral entrance exam is based on the following scientific articles:
+- The oral examination of the following scientific articles: